comjdev/gill/source/_posts/work/maternity-baby-bump-in-the-dandenong-ranges.md

 ## Baby bump in The Dandenong Ranges

-Thereâs something extra special about a maternity session when youâre pregnant yourself especially when you share the exact same due date.
+There’s something extra special about a maternity session when you’re pregnant yourself especially when you share the exact same due date.
 This was one of my last sessions before having my own baby and I SO enjoyed it.
 Documenting such an exciting time for a couple is pretty special.